.

 Вопрос № 11

 FIND THE HEADING TO THE TEXT:CEU maintains an internal academic data network.
 Course registration and grading are computerized, and students are responsible for conducting all necessary procedures in connection with registration.
-This continually developing service integrates most of the administrative functions students have to deal with during their stay at CEU
+This continually developing service integrates most of the administrative functions students have to deal with during their stay at CEUInformation Resources

 Information System